 6. Optional Remuneration Arrangements (OpRA)

 Some employers use Optional Remuneration Arrangements (OpRA) such as ‘Salary Sacrifice’ to provide benefits to their employees.
-From April 2017 new rules were introduced so that the taxable value of a Benefit in Kind (BIK) is now the higher of the taxable value of that BIK under the ‘normal’ rules and the amount of salary/cash forgone.
+From April 2017 new rules were introduced so that the taxable value of a Benefit in Kind (BIK) is now the higher of the taxable value of that BIK under the ‘normal’ rules and the amount of salary/cash foregone.
 If you are using OpRA to provide a car to an employee then please read Appendix 12 HMRC 480: Expenses and Benefits Guide before completing your P11ds.
-In these circumstances you should enter the ‘amount forgone’ in the relevant box as shown in section 1 of this guide.
+In these circumstances you should enter the ‘amount foregone’ in the relevant box as shown in section 1 of this guide.

 The table of appropriate percentages for 2021-22 is shown below.
 Note that the percentages are different (typically lower) for cars that were first registered after 6 April 2020.

 What about electric cars? – Most ‘electric’ cars, either ‘hybrids’ or 100% electric will still have an ‘approved CO2’ figure associated with them.
 In the case of cars which are 100% electric the CO2 figure will be ‘0’ This should be entered in the ‘CO2 emission (g/km)’ box.
 The Government VCA website gives the appropriate figure for all cars.